What about pro-life Conservatives who are afraid to vote because Donald Trump isn’t Jesus?

 Voters on the left want to fill dumpsters with babies, yet for Conservatives to vote, the candidate has to have achieved sainthood?

-That is a deception spawed by the enemy of our souls, and re-enforced by Democrats who try to shame Christians who support Trump.
+This is a deception spawed by the enemy of our souls, and re-enforced by Democrats who try to shame Christians who support Trump.

 This sainthood-expectation is particularly ironic when nearly 2/3 of elected Catholics in Congress vote pro-abortion.